KR34T1V/WeThinkCode_--ft_printf--/README.md

 # WeThinkCode_--ft_printf--
 Recreating the traditional printf() function

-ft_pintf is a project from the WeThinkCode curriculum.
-The purpose of the project is to recreate the traditional printf with this function written in C.

 ### FEATURES
 ###### Ability to print multiple types of data. (eg. intergers, characters, pointers, decimals, ...)
 ###### Ability to add padding to printed text.